How to measure, maximize, and optimize office space utilization

 Adaptable office layouts meet staff's various work preferences and requirements.
 Flexible workspaces make it easier to tailor the workspace to different tasks.
 These layouts blend collaborative spaces and quiet areas for concentrated work.
 You can even add multipurpose zones that can be reshaped.

 Try using movable dividers or height-adjustable desks based on employee needs.
-Incorporating versatile rooms allows employees to modify their office design into a usable space.
-This adaptability ensures efficient use of space regardless of changes.
+Incorporating versatile rooms allows employees to modify their office design and create a productive work environment.

 3. Leverage employee feedback